Prague Digital Nomad Guide (2026)

 Cons

-- 👥 Heavy tourism in Old Town (especially high season)
+- 👥 Heavy tourism in Old Town, especially in high season

-- 🥶 Cold, grey winters (can be beautiful but dark)
+- 🥶 Cold, grey winters with short days

-- 🏠 Housing market is tight—Airbnb/hotels easier for short stays
+- 🏠 Housing market is tight; Airbnb/hotels are easier for short stays

-- 🧑💻 English less spoken outside centre/among older population
+- 🧑💻 English is less spoken outside the centre and among older people

 |---|---|---|